ironcore-dev/lifecycle-manager/docs/concepts/architecture.md

 `lifecycle-service` includes the following services:

 - RPC server, which can handle HTTP or gRPC requests;
-- scheduler (**To-Be-Done**), which manage the task queue both for periodical scan jobs and for on-demand scan or install jobs;
+- scheduler, which manage the task queue for on-demand scan or install jobs;
 - storage interface (**To-Be-Done**), which provides capabilities to upload and download firmware packages;

-All components are designed to be stateless.
-Therefore, after restart RPC server and scheduler will "warm up" their internal caches.
-RPC server will fulfill cache to prevent unnecessary scheduling and scheduler will re-schedule scan jobs for objects which last scan timestamp is out of defined period.

 ### lifecycle-service request workflow